 Different Types of Bezel Engagement Rings

 You might even consider choosing a different shape besides round-cut diamonds.
-You still benefit from the secure fit of a full bezel, but it doesn’t look like every other stone out there.
+You can still enjoy the secure fit provided by a full bezel, while also standing out from others.

-A half-bezel setting is where the metal rim only goes around half of your diamond or gemstone.
-A partial bezel just covers a section of the diamond.
-Partial and half settings often have unique designs.
+A half-bezel setting only has a metal rim around half of the diamond or gemstone, while a partial bezel covers just a section.
+These settings often feature unique designs.

-This kind of bezel ring is ideal for those who like the modern style of a bezel stone but don’t necessarily lead an active lifestyle.
+This type of bezel ring is perfect for individuals who prefer the modern style of a bezel stone but do not lead an active lifestyle.